 A kin to the Double Jum Low Outside Shadow Kick is the Quan Da Tong Kick.
 The is done with a Low Bong Sao and a Tan Sao to block the roundhouse.
 Instead of kicking the leg the chest will be kicked.
 To do the Tong kick, tilt your foot inward and press with your heel, similar to a front kick.
 This strike is deliver right to the sternum.
 Block the opponents roundhouse properly and kick correctly, and you will send your opponent flying.

-Of course these are not the best Wing Chun has to offer, to get those you have to train with us.
+THESE ARE JUST A FEW OPTIONS, Of course these are not the best Wing Chun has to offer just a few great techniques, to get the absolute best you have to train with us in Lakeland Florida.

 Related Articles for Comparison